Holy Week at Epiclesis…

 Our community of faith will commemorate the events of Holy Week with four special gatherings, each at the Carmichael Chapel.
 Won’t you join us?

-Maundy Thursday: March 29, 7 PM.
+Maundy Thursday: April 18, 7 PM.
 A service that our worshiping community eagerly looks forward to, we’ll gather for an evening of prayer, contemplation, and communion.
 The word “Maundy” derives from the Latin translation of the phrase “A new commandment I give you…” (Mandatum novum…), which Jesus shared with His disciples on the night of the Last Supper and before His passion.
 Part of our Maundy Thursday service will include some intentional time of quiet contemplation as we consider the cross.
+More information here.

-Holy Saturday Vigil: March 31, 11 PM.
+Holy Saturday Vigil: April 20, 6 PM.
 Join us for this very moving Holy Saturday service at Epiclesis.
 The Easter Vigil has a long history in the Christian church, going all the way back to the very first centuries of worship– in fact, in some ways it was the most important service of the entire Christian year.
 Look for several wonderful elements in the service, including a baptismal renewal and a big surprise to end the service.
 The evening will last about one hour and include Scripture and prayer.
+More information here.